 Here’s how the best disability insurance companies classify surgeons and the expected cost for a healthy 30-year-old located in Texas.

 |Ameritas||4M||$306.84/mo, $3,561.32/yr||$504.57/mo, $5,860.76/yr|

 |Guardian||3M||$327.32/mo, $3,813.51/yr||$522.13/mo, $6,083.13/yr|

 |Principal||3A-M||$290.62/mo, $3,318.70/yr||$561.94/mo, $6,416.90/yr|

 The rates provided above are based on the following assumptions:

-- The disability insurance plan covers $10,000 per month in benefit to age 65
+- The disability insurance plan pays $10,000 per month in benefit to age 65

-As a surgeon, it’s critical that your physicians disability policy contain the following features and provisions:
+As a surgeon, it’s critical that your physician disability policy contains the following features and provisions:

 Surgeons should have own-occupation coverage